dotnet/dotnet-docker/.github/ISSUE_TEMPLATE/bug-report.md

 ### Steps to Reproduce

 <!--
 We ❤ code!
-Include minimal steps to reproduce the problem if possible or point us to a minimalistic repro project hosted in a GitHub repo.
+Include minimal steps to reproduce the problem if possible or point us to a simple repro project hosted in a GitHub repo.

 We will close this issue if:
 - the repro project you share with us is complex.
 We can't investigate complex projects, so don't point us to such, please.